S41G0N/my-eww-widgets/README.md

 # my-eww-widgets

 ## Getting started
-This is a collection of my custom widgets in eww (https://github.com/elkowar/eww), feel to use them and modify them
+This is a collection of my custom widgets in eww (https://github.com/elkowar/eww), feel free to use them and modify them according to your wishes.

 ### BAR
 A custom bar which provides a clear workspace management, time and the ability to set display brightness, speakers and microphone volume and input sensitivity.